 It looks unassuming, but Popeye's favorite veggie can help take your calorie-burning potential to the next level.
 The green is overflowing with protein (just one cup of the steamed variety has as much protein as a medium hard-boiled egg), a nutrient that aids post-pump muscle recovery and growth.
 And remember: The more muscle mass you have, the more calories you burn at rest!
 What's more, the leafy green is also rich in thylakoids, a compound that's been shown to significantly reduce cravings and promote weight loss.

 Packed with bloat-banishing fiber, low in calories, high in muscle-building protein, wheat bran is definitely a nutritional champion.
 Made from the dense, outer hull of wheat grains, it adds a sweet, nutty flavor to homemade muffins, waffles, pancakes and breads.
 It also makes a good addition to hot and cold cereals.
 If you're really trying to boost your dietary fiber, consume it solo, porridge-style, with a sprinkling of cinnamon and a drizzle of honey.

-This wheat-rye hybrid will help your six-pack realize its full potential.
+This wheat-rye hybrid is one of the most underrated healthy carbs.
 An able stand-in for rice or quinoa, triticale packs twice as much protein as an egg in one 1/2 cup serving!
 It's also rich in brain-boosting iron, muscle-mending potassium and magnesium, and heart-healthy fiber.
 Use triticale in place of rice and mix it with soy sauce, fresh ginger, cloves, shiitake mushrooms and edamame to make a healthy, Asian-inspired dish.
 You can also use triticale flour in place of traditional flour in your baking.